How do you Keep a Kamdhenu Statue in your House?

 Here are some guidelines for placing a Kamadhenu statue as per Vastu Shastra:

-👉 East or North Direction : Kamadhenu statue should be placed in the East or North direction of the house.
+👉 East or North Direction: Kamadhenu statue should be placed in the East or North direction of the house.
 This is considered auspicious and is believed to bring good fortune and prosperity.

-👉 Altar or Pooja Room : The Kamadhenu statue should be placed on an altar or in the Pooja room.
+👉 Altar or Pooja Room: The Kamadhenu statue should be placed on an altar or in the Pooja room.
 This is because Kamadhenu is considered a sacred entity and should be treated with respect and devotion.

-👉 Facing East : The Kamadhenu statue should face East direction.
+👉 Facing East: The Kamadhenu statue should face East direction.
 This is believed to attract positive energy and good luck into the house.

-👉 Cleanliness : The area where the Kamadhenu statue is placed should be kept clean and free from clutter.
+👉 Cleanliness: The area where the Kamadhenu statue is placed should be kept clean and free from clutter.
 This is believed to promote positive energy and ensure a peaceful environment.

-👉 Lighting : The area where the Kamadhenu statue is placed should be well-lit, either with natural or artificial light.
+👉 Lighting: The area where the Kamadhenu statue is placed should be well-lit, either with natural or artificial light.
 This is believed to enhance the positive energy and bring good fortune.

-👉 Do not place in the bedroom : Kamadhenu statue should not be placed in the bedroom as it is considered inauspicious.
+👉 Do not place in the bedroom: Kamadhenu statue should not be placed in the bedroom as it is considered inauspicious.
 The bedroom is a space for rest and relaxation and should be free from any distractions.

-How do you pray to Kamadhenu?
+How to Worship Kamadhenu?

 The most appropriate way to worship Kamdhenu Cow is to perform a Homa for her along with Goddess Lakshmi on a Friday.
 Friday is the day of Goddess Lakshmi, and this day is also ruled by Venus, the overlord of whom is Goddess Lakshmi.
 Puja must be performed according to vidhi-vidhan (rules prescribed in the Hindu shastras).